shakib071/Vehicle-Rental-System---Database-queries/README.md

 |------------|-------------|------|-------|--------------------|--------------|-----------|
 | 2 | Toyota Camry | car | 2021 | ABC-5678 | 60.00 | available |

-Helps admins or customers quickly identify cars ready for rental.

 ###  Query 4: Vehicles with More Than 2 Bookings